Iranian Americans: Occupations and income

 The Small Business Administration (SBA) conducted a study that found Iranian immigrants among the top 20 immigrant groups with the highest rate of business ownership, contributing substantially to the U.S. economy.
 According to the report, there were 33,570 active and contributing Iranian American business owners in the U.S., with a 21.5% business ownership rate.
 The study also found that the total net business income generated by Iranian Americans was $2.56 billion.
 Almost one in three Iranian-American households have annual incomes of more than $100,000 (compared to one in five for the overall U.S. population).
 Ali Mostasahri, a founding member of the Iranian Studies Group, offers a reason for the relative success of Iranian-Americans compared to other immigrants.
 He believes that, unlike many other immigrants who left their home countries because of economic hardships, Iranians left due to social or religious reasons like the 1979 revolution.
-About 50 percent of all working Iranian Americans are in professional and managerial occupations, a percentage greater than any other group in the United States (Bayor, 2011).
+About 50 percent of all working Iranian Americans are in professional and managerial occupations, a percentage greater than any other group in the United States.